View of Chartwell by Winston S. Churchill, circa 1938

 In the latest issue of Finest Hour, STEFAN BUCKZACKI examines a common misconception about Chartwell.

 A trap that people often fall into is to refer to Winston Churchill’s beloved country estate in Kent as “Chartwell Manor.”
 Even Mary Soames in her wonderful memoir A Daughter’s Tale made this error.
 It is true the house was informally, but only ever informally, called Chartwell Manor around the time Mary was born and her father bought the estate in 1922—simply because it was a big and imposing residence.
 But it was not then and never had been a manor house, and it is quite incorrect and careless to use this as its proper name.
-Churchill himself never appears to have referred to his house as a manor and simply used “Chartwell” on his stationary.
+Churchill himself never appears to have referred to his house as a manor and simply used “Chartwell” on his stationery.
 Most of all the National Trust, as the present owner, does not use the term manor because it is legally wrong.

 Read More >